IEA-Paris/PPIAS/content/articles/Memorandums/Concern_for_others.md

 language: English

 ---
-## Concern for others is a better argument to foster social distancing

 Social psychology studies typically focus on social norms to understand, anticipate and
 influence the behaviours of individuals and groups (to simplify: «others do it, so do it too»).